adsric/devtools/recipes/webpack/README.md

-# Webpack → npm runner
+# Webpack → npm run

 A recipe to use webpack module bundler to bundle and minify JavaScript files.